cory-weller/BIOL4585_projects/cjm3sn/README.md

 ![](Q5.png)

-*Interpreation*: This data proves the suspicion that was had in the last graphs.
+*Interpretation*: This data proves the suspicion that was had in the last graphs.
 While it did not originally seem like any of the genetic lines had any predisposition to surviving better in any one condition, Line 10 does, in fact, survive better in the saline conditions than any other line.